Introduction

 <script src="//vxml4.plavxml.com/sited/ref/ctrk/MID-CID" async></script>

-Choose what part of your website you want the tag to fire on by selecting one of the five options below.
+Click into the "Triggering" field, which will open another list of options and choose what pages of your website you want the tag to fire on by selecting one of the five options below.

 Click the Submit button in the top right corner of the page, then the Publish button.
 The Delacon call tracking code is now loaded to Google Tag Manager.

-You will also need to make sure you update your business phone number in the Delacon Portal to match the exact formatting of the phone number displayed on your website.
+The business phone number in the Delacon Portal needs to match the exact formatting of the phone number displayed on your website.
 For e.g. if your number is displayed on your website as:

 (02) 12 34 56 78